 In just three and a half years, we’ve opened 1.8 million accounts.
 But this is only the beginning.
-With the introduction of Starling Kite, young people aged 6-16 can also start learning to manage their money with Starling.
-Kite is like a child bank account but with more visibility and control for the parents or guardians.
+With the introduction of Starling Kite, young people aged 6-15 can also start learning to manage their money with Starling.
+Kite is like a child bank account but with more visibility and control for the adults.

 Our hope is that your app’s monthly spending insights will act as a conversation starter in the family, so that the children can start learning about saving and spending and establish healthy money habits.
 We like to think of it as financial flying lessons.

-Parents and guardians can set up a Space from their personal or joint account and give their child their own debit card, charged at £2 per month per card.
-Once activated, the app owner will receive real-time notifications when money is spent and can lock the card if lost or stolen.
-When a child turns 16, they’ll be able to apply for our young person’s bank account.
-Until then, Kite gives kids a taste of independence, while making sure parents can still hold the reins.
+Parents or guardians can set up a Kite Space from their personal or joint account.
+As part of the process, you’ll need to upload a form of ID for your child, such as a passport or birth certificate.
+When a child turns 16, they’ll be able to apply for our Teen bank account.
+Until then, Kite gives kids a taste of independence, while making sure adults can still hold the reins.